-Most diamonds fall into the VS (very slightly included) or SI (slightly included) categories.
-Flawless diamonds are exceptionally rare that it is possible to spend a lifetime in the diamond jewelry business without seeing one.
+Most diamonds fall into the Very Slightly Included (VS) or Slightly Included (SI) categories.
+Flawless diamonds are so rare that one could spend a lifetime in the diamond jewelry business without ever encountering one.

-- Internally Flawless (IF): No inclusions but only minor blemishes are visible (again, under 10x magnification)
+- Internally Flawless (IF): Diamonds in this category have no inclusions, but minor blemishes are visible under 10x magnification.

-- Very, Very Slightly Included (VVS1 and VVS2.: Inclusions are so slight that they are difficult to see for a skilled grader
+- Very, Very Slightly Included (VVS1 and VVS2): In these diamonds, inclusions are minuscule and challenging to identify, even for a skilled grader using 10x magnification.

-- Very Slightly Included (VS1 and VS2.: Inclusions are minor and are observed with difficult for a skilled grader to see
+- Very Slightly Included (VS1 and VS2): In these diamonds, inclusions are minor and can be difficult for a skilled grader to identify under 10x magnification.

-- Slightly Included (SI1 and SI2.: Inclusions are noticeable to a skilled grader
+- Slightly Included (SI1 and SI2): In diamonds of this grade, inclusions are noticeable to a skilled grader under 10x magnification.

-- Included (I1, I2, and I3): Inclusions are obvious under magnification.
-This may affect the transparency and brilliance of the diamond
+- Included (I1, I2, and I3): For these diamonds, inclusions are evident under 10x magnification and may impact the diamond’s transparency and brilliance.

-Many inclusions and blemishes are too tiny to be seen by the naked eye.
-To someone who is untrained, A VS1 and SI2 may look the same.
-However, these diamonds quite different in terms of quality.
+Many inclusions and blemishes are too small to be seen by the naked eye.
+Even to the untrained observer, diamonds graded VS1 and SI2 might look identical, but these diamonds significantly differ in quality.

 How Clarity Grades Look in Real Life

-Very Very Slightly Included (Grade: VVS1 & VVS2.
+Very Very Slightly Included (Grades VVS1 & VVS2)

-These diamonds are still very clear, but do contain inclusions only trained gemologists can find under 10x zoom.
-The main difference between VVS1 and VVS2 diamonds is that one has inclusions visible from the bottom, while the other has them visible from the top.
-Again, they are only visible under 10x zoom and are very difficult to find (for a skilled grader).
+These diamonds have very minute inclusions that only trained gemologists can find under 10x magnification.
+The primary difference between VVS1 and VVS2 diamonds is the location of the inclusions: VVS1 inclusions are visible from the bottom, while VVS2 inclusions are visible from the top, but only under 10x magnification and they are hard to spot even for a skilled grader.

-VS1 diamonds are a great choice for most people as they’re more affordable than higher grades, yet still very visibly beautiful.
-These are “eye-clean” diamonds meaning you can’t see any inclusions with the bare eye.
+VS1 diamonds are often the best choice for most buyers as they offer a balance between price and beauty.
+These diamonds are “eye-clean,” meaning you cannot see any inclusions with the naked eye.

-Slightly included diamonds contain noticeable inclusions, but with S1 diamonds they may or may not be visible to the naked eye.
+Diamonds in this grade have noticeable inclusions that may or may not be visible to the naked eye.

-S2 diamonds have inclusions that are sometimes easier to see without intense magnification.
-That means they may not be “eye-clean.”
+SI2 diamonds have inclusions that are sometimes visible to the naked eye, meaning these diamonds may not be “eye-clean.”